BitDiem/recur/README.md

 ### Open payment process trigger
 The function to trigger payment processing can be called by any address.
 This allows DAPP creators to fill the role of a "payemnt processor" in exchange for bearing the cost of calling the payment process function.
 The effective use of Events in our code allows such a DAPP creator to build an efficient payment processing service that only calls the function when needed, after the payment due date has elapsed (perhaps with a small buffer of 30 seconds to 1 minute after payment due).

-### Payor's address
-The last funding source is the specified payor's address.
-The subscriber specifies which address token payments will come from.
-That address must call the ERC20 approve function in order for the token transfer at the time of payment processing.